Local Union Finances Roles, Responsibilities and Best Practices

 Bank Reconciliations:

-2. Where possible these bank reconciliations are to be done by someone other than the person that is responsible for issuing the cheques.
+3. Where possible these bank reconciliations are to be done by someone other than the person that is responsible for issuing the cheques.

 Records Retention:

 1. Books and records are required to be kept for 7 years.
+It is advisable that the Local keep as many records electronically as possible and saved offsite.

-2. Books and records must remain at the local unions premises under lock and key, with limited access
+2. Books and records must remain at the local unions premises under lock and key, with limited access.

 3. Where there is a change in officers of the local union, and in particular the financial secretary, all books and records must be transferred to the new financial secretary in a timely manner.
 In order to ensure all books and records are handed over, it is recommended that both the outgoing and incoming financial secretaries sign a letter outlining everything that was handed over.